...help you check your website and tell you exactly how to rank higher?

 By vivian on June 16, 2020

-Because when it comes to optimizing for local SEO, many local businesses tend to overlook content marketing as a viable strategy, and this is where you can actually get ahead of your competitors to attract local searchers.
+Because when it comes to optimizing for local SEO, many local businesses tend to overlook content marketing as a viable strategy.
+This is where you can get ahead of your competitors to attract local searchers.

 The idea behind local SEO marketing is to put your business on the map for relevant local searches.
 Usually, this means ranking for the Google local pack.

 In fact, due to how important location is to search results, Google has even dedicated a local search section in its SERPs entirely to discovering businesses available in the area.